poulpix/PXGoogleDirections/README.md

 ## Documentation
 (TODO)
+I'm working on a sample project to hepl getting you started with the library...

 ## License
-The RLGoogleDirections SDK is licensed under the New BSD license. (see LICENSE for more information.)
+The PXGoogleDirections SDK is licensed under the New BSD license. (see LICENSE for more information.)

 ## Contact
 Don't hesitate to drop me a line on Github, Twitter, Stack Overflow, or by email: